-Raman spectroscopy is a compelling analytical tool to life scientists.
+Raman spectroscopy is a compelling analytical tool for life scientists.
 Unfortunately, biochemical samples are typically highly fluorescent, fragile and rich in water.
-These features can hamper significantly Raman measurements – even to an extent that the intrinsically weak Raman signals are extremely difficult to acquire.
+These attributes can significantly hamper Raman measurements – even to an extent where the intrinsically weak Raman signals are extremely difficult to detect.

-Timegated® PicoRaman technology offers a solution to tackle these challenges.
-Its effective fluorescence suppression in combination with pulsed laser enables recording unprecedentedly detailed Raman spectra without damaging the samples by high laser energies.
-Applications in medicine, biology, biochemistry and pharmaceutical sciences have a great amount to gain from the Timegated® technology.
+Timegated® PicoRaman technology offers a solution for tackling these challenges.
+Its effective fluorescence suppression in combination with a pulsed laser enables recording unprecedentedly detailed Raman spectra without damaging the samples by high laser energies.
+Applications in medicine, biology, biochemistry and pharmaceutical sciences have a great amount to gain from the Timegated technology.

 Raman Spectroscopy in life sciences